-The Fairland and Briggs Chaney communities are well served by community facilities, including community centers, libraries, schools, and emergency services.
-These facilities, shown on

-Map 10, are within the communities of the plan area and in nearby locations.
+The Fairland and Briggs Chaney community is well served by community facilities, including community centers, libraries, schools, and emergency services.
+These facilities, shown on Map 10, are within the boundary of the plan area and in nearby locations.

 Regional Services Center